Yard Signs and the Politicization of Social Spaces

 As an election approaches, it often feels like political yard signs are suddenly everywhere.
 According to the American National Election Studies, roughly one American in ten typically displays a yard sign for a presidential candidate.
 Meanwhile, recent stories suggest a degree of merging between offline and online worlds: players in Nintendo’s “Animal Crossing” can now adorn the yard of their island with one of four available Biden-Harris yard signs.
 During the COVID-19 pandemic, many of us are spending more time than ever in our residential spaces, and the signs we choose to display take on new meaning.
 For political scientists, the central questions that have always emerged in the fall (especially during national election years) are “Why are people doing this?,” and “What do these signs do to our neighborhoods?”

-Todd Makse is Associate Professor in the Department of Politics and International Relations at Florida International University.
-His current research interests include professional backgrounds and expertise in state legislative policymaking, citizen perspectives on representation, and the transmission of information in political discussion networks.
+Todd Makse is a Professor in the Department of Politics and International Relations at Florida International University.
+His current research interests include effectiveness and expertise in state legislatures, voting reforms and information transmission in campaigns, and patterns of political knowledge in state and local politics.

 Email: tmakse@fiu.edu